Rudxain/Rudxain/README.md

 	- in practice:
 	This takes into account all the stuff related to the langs (portability, documentation, std+community tools & libraries, ecosystem, etc...):

 		0. JS.
-I'm ashamed of admitting it 🤦.
+It's [mid](https://www.urbandictionary.com/define.php?term=mid), but ubiquitous.
 		1. Bash & POSIX Shell.
 		2. 🦀Rs
 			- I love its _honesty_: It has abstractions that are **[leaky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions) by design**.